-Our HomeWell Care Services agencies provide valuable local health care education and community outreach resources to seniors, families, referral partners and their local communities through our HomeWell Cares™ Community Education Health Initiative.
+Our HomeWell Care Services agencies provide valuable local health care education and community outreach resources to seniors, families, referral partners and their local communities through our HomeWell Cares™ Community Education Initiative.
 Through this initiative, educational events and program materials are offered on a variety of health, wellness, and safety issues that often afflict our senior population.
-Our goal is to build awareness around these topics to help identify and avoid associated challenges and risks with these public health issues.
+Our goal is to build awareness to help identify and avoid associated challenges and risks with these public health issues.

 Stroke is the fifth cause of death in the United States and can happen to anyone at any time when blood flow to an area of the brain is cut off.
 Brain cells are then deprived of oxygen and begin to die.
 Prompt treatment is crucial in minimizing brain damage and potential complications.
 Know the Symptoms and Think F-A-S-T:

 Face.
 Ask the person to smile.
 Does one side of the face droop?

 Arms.
 Ask the person to raise both arms.
 Does one arm drift downward?
 Or is one arm unable to rise up?

 Speech.
 Ask the person to repeat a simple phrase.
 Is their speech slurred or strange?